malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

 We accumulated several test files that we do not need anymore.
 Time to clean up a little bit.
 With the command `rm` (*remove*) you can delete files and folders.
 Please be aware that there is no such thing as a trash bin if you remove items this way.
-They will be gone for good and without further notice.
+They will be gone for good and without warning or checking if you're sure.

-To delete a file in `my_first_folder` call:
+To delete `file1` in `my_first_folder` call:

 ```
 $ rm my_first_folder/file1.txt